Milkor BXP: Design details

-The weapon has the same T-shape as the Uzi- and MAC-10 submachineguns, and is manufactured in semi-automatic for civilian use and fully automatic for law enforcement use.
+The weapon has the same T-shape as the Uzi- and MAC-10 submachine guns, and is manufactured in semi-automatic for civilian use and fully automatic for law enforcement use.
 Like its predecessors, such as the CZ Model 25 sub-machine gun of the 1940s, the Uzi of the 1950s, and the Walther MPK / MPL of the 1960s, the automatic version of the BXP fires from an open bolt, a tried and tested action by the time the BXP was developed in the early 1980s.
 However, the semi-automatic civilian version of the BXP fires from a closed bolt, which may be regarded as somewhat experimental in terms of the design of its action (hence the name).

 Both the fully and semi-automatic versions are blowback operated.
 The bolt wraps around the rear of the barrel while closed to reduce length.
 The cocking-handle is at the top of the receiver.
 The BXP has an ambidextrous safety lever and a separate fire-mode selector built into the trigger.
 The law enforcement automatic version can be fired single-shot by partially-pressing the trigger, or in full-auto mode by fully-pressing the trigger.
 The interceptor notch catches the bolt if it is released during the cocking but prior to activating the sear.
 The weapon is coated with a rust-resistant coating which doubles as a dry lubricant coating.